janakaspl/google-publisher/readme.txt

 == Changelog ==

+= 13 Jan 2015, Plugin version 1.0.2 =
+* Fixed a bug that caused newly created pages on some themes to be incorrectly recognized as using custom page templates.

 = 16 Dec 2014, Plugin version 1.0.1 =
 * Fixed two remaining occurrences of the previous plugin name.